InspectCode Command-Line Tool

 If you have previously worked on the target solution with ReSharper, you may have already configured code inspections settings.
 If so, InspectCode will find your custom settings in .DotSettings files and apply them.
 If there are no settings files, then the default severity levels will be used for all inspections.
 Besides custom severity levels for code inspections, InspectCode will look for the following settings in .DotSettings files:

-- Whether the solution-wide analysis is enabled (this can be configured either in .DoSettings files or with the
+Whether the solution-wide analysis is enabled (this can be configured either in .DotSettings files or with the

-- Naming rules (this can only be configured with .DoSettings files)
+Naming rules (this can only be configured with .DotSettings files)

-- Files, folders, and file masks excluded from code analysis (this can only be configured with .DoSettings files)
+Files, folders, and file masks excluded from code analysis (this can only be configured with .DotSettings files)

-- Files, file masks, and regions with generated code, where the code analysis is partly disabled (this can only be configured with .DoSettings files)
+Files, file masks, and regions with generated code, where the code analysis is partly disabled (this can only be configured with .DotSettings files)

 We have already mentioned some optional parameters above.
-Among other optional parameters (which you can list by typing
+Here is the full list of command line parameters (which you can list by typing

 --project— allows analyzing particular project(s) instead of the whole solution.
 After this parameter, you can type a project name or a wildcard that matches several projects within your solution.
 For example,